asimlqt/arrayquery/README.md

 #### orderBy(array $order)

-Allows order of the data by one or more columns.
+Allows ordering of the data by one or more columns.
 The key of the array is the column name and the value is either SORT_ASC or SORT_DESC.

 ```php
 $query->orderBy(array('continent' => SORT_ASC, 'population' => SORT_DESC));